Analía Capponi-Savolainen: Children’s singing ecologies in culturally diverse societies

 Abstract

-The ecological framework for exploring children’s singing was constructed through four interconnected dimensions: 1) the ecology of children’s development and its constituent processes as an existential matter; 2) the child’s voice and the production of space, and the power relationships embedded in diverse spaces in children’s everyday lives; and 3) ecological agency and singing as affordances; and 4) social-ecological systems thinking, which allows considering the school as ‘a bridging organisation’ in a culturally diversifying society.
-The concept of children’s spaces, drawn from childhood studies, is used to conceptualize children’s singing spaces as the key to understanding singing ecologies and the potential of singing to become an affordance in school.
+The ecological framework for exploring children’s singing was constructed through four interconnected dimensions: 1) the ecology of children’s development and its constituent processes as an existential matter; 2) the child’s voice and the production of space and the power relationships as embedded in diverse spaces in children’s everyday lives; and 3) ecological agency and singing as affordances; and 4) social-ecological systems thinking, which allows considering the school as ‘a bridging organisation’ in a culturally diversifying society.
+The concept of children’s spaces, drawn from childhood studies, is used to conceptualize children’s singing spaces as the core for understanding singing ecologies and the potential of singing to become an affordance in school.
 The case study’s empirical material was generated in an ethnographic framework through semi-structured interviews with 6–7-year-old first-grade children (N=22) and their teachers (N=4) in one culturally diverse school in the capital area of Finland.
 In addition, the empirical material included researcher observations and a diary.
 Narrative analysis methods were combined with thematic analysis within an ecological framework.

 The dissertation contributes to a more complex, spatial, and relational ecological understanding of children’s singing in school, as narrated by the children themselves.
 It challenges learning-centred teaching practices in music education in schools, teacher education, in-service teacher training, and research suggesting a new awareness of children’s singing ecologies in educational institutions.
 It advocates for an awareness of the existential qualities of singing, which cannot be reduced to learning the use of the singing voice.
-More attention should be given to singing as a powerful activity and affordance to bridge home and school experiences, and to the school’s ability to function as a bridging organization through a curriculum of caring that can help young children navigate their singing ecologies and lives in a meaningful way.

 Biography